Alhasbary/CTA/README.md

 ### Create a Compound-Target Activity (CTA) dataset

 Create a Compound-Target Activity (CTA) dataset to be used as a reference dataset in similarity-based search techniques to identify potential targets.
-After downloading the COCONUT SMILES dataset (a tab-separated text file), rename the file to NPs_resource.smi.
+After downloading the COCONUT SMILES dataset (a space-separated text file), rename the file to NPs_resource.smi.

 ***Note:*** The steps to create the CTA with default parameter options and datasets take approximately 12 hours to complete.
 Therefore, this step is performed once using the preferred parameter options and does not need to be rerun unless users wish to change the parameter options or use different datasets/versions than ChEMBL and COCONUT.

 - Inputs:
    - List of optional parameters.
    - input: Full path to the data folder containing the NP recource list named "NPs_resource.smi" and the mini-ChEMBL database [Optional].
-The NPs_resource file must be a tab-separated text file containing SMILES strings in the first column and compound IDs in the second column.
+The NPs_resource file must be a space-separated text file containing SMILES strings in the first column and compound IDs in the second column.
    - output: Full path to save the results [Optional].

 - Output: